ProofHub/api_v3/sections/attachments.md

   "attachments": <file_id>
 }

-If the folder parameter is not specified, the file will be uploaded in "All files".
+If the folder parameter is not specified, the file will be uploaded in the project home folder.
 ```